ReScience/ReScience-article/00-header.md

   encourages the explicit replication of already published research thereby promoting new and open-source implementations in order to ensure the original research is replicable.
-To achieve such a goal, the whole editing chain is radically different traditional scientific journals.
+To achieve such a goal, the whole editing chain is radically different compared to traditional scientific journals.
 ReScience lives mainly on Github where each new article and code implementation is made available together with comments, explanations and tests.
 Each submission takes the form of a pull request that is publicly reviewed and tested in order to guarantee any